syncfusion-content/maui-docs/MAUI/ListView/Overview.md

 # Overview of .NET MAUI ListView (SfListView)

-The Syncfusion .NET MAUI ListView renders set of data items with maui views or custom templates.
+The Syncfusion .NET MAUI ListView renders set of data items with Maui views or custom templates.
 Data can be grouped, sorted, and filtered with ease.

 ## Key features